-We have reviewed the accompanying interim condensed consolidated statement of financial position of Abdullah Al-Othaim Markets Company "A Saudi Joint Stock Company" ("the Company") and its subsidiaries (together " the Group"), as of 31 March 2021 and the related interim condensed consolidated statement of income and the interim condensed consolidated statement of comprehensive income and the interim condensed consolidated statement of changes in equity and the interim condensed consolidated statement of cash flows for the three month period then ended and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Abdullah Al-Othaim Markets Company "A Saudi Joint Stock Company" ("the Company") and its subsidiaries (together "the Group"), as of 31 March 2022 and the related interim condensed consolidated statements of income, comprehensive income, changes in equity and cash flows for the Three-month period then ended and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and presentation of this interim condensed consolidated financial information in accordance with International Accounting Standards 34 - "Interim Financial Reporting" (IAS 34) that is endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on this interim condensed consolidated financial information based on our review.